 A breakdown of the existing Stanton Township land uses by type is shown on Table 8 and is illustrated on Figure 2.
 The primary land use in the Township is agricultural land that includes scattered farmsteads.
 The majority of the agricultural land is in active crop production.
-Secondary uses include significant parks and recreation property consisting of the Lake Byllesby County Park properties on the south shore of Lake Byllesby, the Phillippo Boy Scout Reservation on the south shore of Lake Byllesby, and the Summit Golf Club south of Highway 19 at 40th Avenue.
+Secondary uses include significant parks and recreation property consisting of the Lake Byllesby County Park properties on the south shore of Lake Byllesby, the Phillippo Boy Scout Reservation on the south shore of Lake Byllesby, and the Summit Golf Club south of Highway 19 at 40th Avenue and the Maltby Nature Preserve on Sciota Trail west of Highway 56.

 The eastern portion of the Township contains scattered rural residential homes and a number of single family home subdivisions.
 Vacant land consisting of wooded and wetland areas are scattered primarily in the eastern and northern parts of the Township.
-There are several institutional land uses in the Township including St. Paul's Evangelical Lutheran Church near the TH 52 interchange with Highway 19 and a church and cemetery within the Stanton Town Center area located near the intersection of Highway's 19 and 56.
+There are several institutional land uses in the Township including St. Paul's Evangelical Lutheran Church near the TH 52 interchange with Highway 19 and Stanton United Methodist Church and cemetery within the Stanton Town Center area located near the intersection of Highway's 19 and 56.

-Industrial/research uses include the Novartis Seed Co. facility located to the west of the Stanton Town Center, the Monsanto facility located on the south side of Highway 19, east of Highway 56, and the Cooperative Power electrical sub-station at the intersection of Stanton Trail and 330th Street.
+Industrial/research uses include the Syngenta Seed Inc. facility located to the west of the Stanton Town Center, the Monsanto facility located on the south side of Highway 19, east of Highway 56, and the Cooperative Power electrical sub-station at the intersection of Stanton Trail and 330th Street.